failstream/SAMMI-livesplit-extension/README.md

           `modifier`    - This field is for modifying specific commands.
 I have not extensively tested this, so unless you know what you are doing leave it blank.

-          `variable`    - This will be the variable name that LioranBoard will put your data into.
+          `variable`    - This will be the variable name that SAMMI will put your data into.

           `buttonID`    - This is so that you can choose a button for the variable to belong to so that it doesn't have to be global.